 - maintenance provided to descendants who are in need of support

-even if the testator expressly stipulated it.
+even if the deceased person expressly stipulated it.

 The procedure of the restoration of gifts comprises the following actions (Section 7:57(1) of the Civil Code):

 - heirs must add to the value of the estate the value of the advancements received from the deceased;

 - the resulting consolidated value (that is, the consolidated value determined by adding the value of the estate to the net value of the restored advancements) must be divided proportionately among the heirs as appropriate for their share under intestate succession;

 - the value of advancements restored by each heir (that is, the value of the advancement received by him from the deceased person) must be deducted from the share allocated to that heir.

 If the value restored by a co-heir reaches or exceeds the value of his share of the estate as calculated on the basis of restored values, he is considered satisfied from the inheritance to be divided, but is not required to refund any excess (Section 7:57(4) of the Civil Code).

 - in the event of intestate succession; or